qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Extend'.
 If you want to exclude any layer or layer group from being published by the OWS, check |checkbox| :guilabel:`Exclude Layers` and click the
 |mActionSignPlus| button below.
-This opens the :guilabel:`Select restricted
-layers and groups` dialog which allows you to choose the layers and groups that you don't want to be published.
+This opens the :guilabel:`Select restricted layers and groups` dialog which allows you to choose the layers and groups that you don't want to be published.
 Use the shift or control key if you want to select multiple entries at once.
 If you wish you can check |checkbox| :guilabel:`Add WKT geometry to feature info response`.
-This will include in the GetFeatureInfo response the geometry of the features in a text format.
+This will include in the GetFeatureInfo response the geometries of the features in a text format.
 If you want QGIS Server to advertise specific request URLs in the WMS GetCapabilities response, enter the corresponding URL in the :guilabel:`Advertised URL` field.
 Furthermore you can restrict the maximum size of the maps returned by the GetMap request by entering the maximum width and height into the respective fields under :guilabel:`Maximums for GetMap request`.
-In the :guilabel:`WFS Capabilities` area you can select the layers that you want to provide as WFS, and you can specify if they will allow the update, insert and delete operations.
+In the :guilabel:`WFS capabilities` area you can select the layers that you want to provide as WFS, and specify if they will allow the update, insert and delete operations.
+If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WFS capabilities` section, QGIS Server will advertise this specific URL in the WFS GetCapabilities response.

 Now save the
 session in a project file :file:`alaska.qgs`.
 To provide the project as a WMS/WFS,